xerial/sbt-sql/README.md

 where smbl = '${symbol:String}'
 ```

-- Embed the input table name as variable with the default value `sample_datasets.nasdaq`:
+- Embed an input table name as a variable with the default value `sample_datasets.nasdaq`:
 ```sql
 select * from ${table:SQL=sample_datasets.nasdaq}
 ```